 All Harper College employees are expected to work on behalf of the College in a manner that always complies with laws, rules, regulations and policies.
 By doing so and by always acting with honesty and integrity they allow values to guide their actions and decisions.
-Harper's Confidential Reporting Policy also provides a mechanism for anonymous reporting of alleged wrong doing and may be accessed through HIP.
+Harper's Confidential Reporting of Wrongdoing Policy also provides a mechanism for anonymous reporting of alleged wrong doing and maybe accessed in the HR Procedure manual on Portal.